Your Cart

 Phad Painting Colour-making Process

-Yes, traditional folk artists prepare colour with their own hands and then start their artwork.
-Painting for them is not just an occupation, but a festival within itself.
-Each mineral and stone is ground to its fullest to obtain a smooth, fine colour shade.
-Watch the video to know how.
+Yes, traditional folk artists create artworks make with handmade.
+Painting for them is not just an occupation, but a festival in itself.
+Each mineral and stone is meticulously ground to obtain a smooth consistency and desired colour.
+In this video you will know how.

 10 mins